-Louise Bourgeois, Adrian Esparza, Eliza Kentridge, Larissa Mellor, Timothy Paul Myers, Sheila Pepe, Robb Putnam, Alicia Scardetta, Susan Beallor-Snyder and Nathan Vincent
+Louise Bourgeois, Adrian Esparza, Eliza Kentridge, Larissa Mellor, Timothy Paul Myers, Sheila Pepe, Robb Putnam, Alicia Scardetta, Susan Beallor-Snyder, Nathan Vincent

 Children’s Museum of the Arts is pleased to announce Sew What? on view in the Cynthia C. Wainwright Gallery.
 This exhibition takes textile arts as its starting point and includes contemporary artists whose work transforms the material of fiber.
 Sew What? revels in the diversity of textiles, and how these materials are transformed through various techniques by contemporary artists.

 The word textile, from Latin texere, means to weave, to braid, to construct.
 Most textile arts begin with twisting or spinning and plying fiber to make yarn (called thread when it is very fine and rope when it is very heavy).
 The yarn is then knotted, looped, braided or woven to make flexible fabric or cloth, and cloth can be used to make clothing and soft objects.
 Techniques of dyeing, printing, embroidery, needlework, knitting, quilting and sewing all are a part of textile arts.